We’re Mark and Emily!

 That said, we’ve had lots of practice in our other houses over the years.
 We also made sure to seek out advice from real experts in every part of the build.
 Doing so helped us build a house that, according to our building inspector and professional contacts, far exceeds building code standards.

 We built a cordwood home with our own hands.
 Learn more about the project here.

 Ready to dive in?
-Check out our most popular posts!
+Check out these resources!

 All About Our Cordwood Homebuilding Project